 Plesk – A versatile control manager

 Another most popular hosting control panel and a good alternative to cPanel is Plesk.
-Like cPanel, Plesk control panel makes use of a SSL-enabled web based GUI, incorporated with frames.
-However the Plesk can be used for Windows as well as Linux Servers.
+Like cPanel, Plesk control panel makes use of an SSL-enabled web-based GUI, incorporated with frames.
+However, the Plesk can be used for Windows as well as Linux Servers.
 Plesk has an intuitive interface much like Windows XP which makes it look more elegant.

 DirectAdmin – Affordable and effective

 This little program is a graphical and web-based web hosting control panel, specially designed to make administration of websites easier.
 DirectAdmin is also compatible with several versions of Red Hat, Fedora Core, Red Hat Enterprise Linux, CentOS, FreeBSD, Ubuntu, and Debian.
 With CentOS Linux, it is distributed by default.

 It is less expensive and is more lightweight than either cPanel or Plesk, lessening server load.

 Webmin – Most popular among free open source community